Need3v/WeatherChecker/README.md

 # ⛅ WeatherChecker
-With this responsive application you will can see weather informations in any location.
+With this responsive website you will can see weather informations in any location.

 ✅ Live Demo [https://tanzbr.github.io/WeatherChecker/](here).